vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 In the left pane of our application dashboard, we create three separate styled lists---one for each category.

 In the right pane of our dashboard, we add a PDF control, which displays the PDFs.
-By default, it displays the empty `placeholder.pdf` file, which is located in our main directory.
+We set its default to the empty `placeholder.pdf` file that we added to our main directory.

 ![image](/assets/2025-11-27/peakboard-infoboard-layout-preview.png)